 Hi everyone!
-A couple of days ago, my boyfriend and I bought these sweet cookie cutters: one shaped like the state of New Mexico and the other shaped like saguaro cactus (which doesn't really grow in New Mexico, fyi).
+A couple of days ago, I bought these sweet cookie cutters: one shaped like the state of New Mexico and the other shaped like saguaro cactus (which doesn't really grow in New Mexico, fyi).
 Here's a recipe my mom gave me.
 It worked really well, as in the cookies didn't expand much when baked.

 Step 1: Gather Your Ingredients and Mix 'em Up